Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem: The Firm's Investment Problem

 The production function of the firm is a nonnegative, measurable function $R(C)$.
-We make the following \begin{Assumptions} \begin{enumerate} \item the mapping $C \rightarrow R(C)$ is strictly increasing and strictly concave with continuous derivative $R_{c}(C):=\frac{\partial}{\partial C}R(C)$ satisfying the Inada conditions \item $\forall \eta > 0:\,\,\,\,\sup_{C\geq 0}\left\{R(C) - \eta\, C\right\} < \infty$. \end{enumerate} \end{Assumptions} Our Assumption \ref{AssProfit} is not as general as the Assumption in \cite{Chiarolla2} but it is needed to apply the Bank-El Karoui Representation Theorem \cite{BankElKaroui}.
-Assumption \ref{AssProfit}, part $2$ is satisfied by any production function which grows at infinity less than linearly as, for example, the Cobb-Douglas one, i.e. $R(C)=C^{\alpha}/\alpha$ with $\alpha \in (0,1)$.
+We make the following \begin{Assumptions} the mapping $C \mapsto R(C)$ is strictly increasing and strictly concave with continuous derivative $R_{c}(C):=\frac{\partial}{\partial C}R(C)$ satisfying the Inada conditions \end{Assumptions} Our Assumption \ref{AssProfit} is not as general as the Assumption in \cite{Chiarolla2} but it is needed to apply the Bank-El Karoui Representation Theorem \cite{BankElKaroui}.

-Each investment plan $\nu \in \mathcal{S}_0$ leads to the expected total profit net of investment \beq \mathcal{J}_{0,y}(\nu)=\mathbb{E}\bigg\{\int_0^{T} e^{-\int_0^t \mu_F(s) ds}\,R(C^{y,\nu}(t))dt - \int_{[0,T)} e^{-\int_0^t \mu_F(s)ds} d\nu(t) \bigg\} \eeq where
+Each investment plan $\nu \in \mathcal{S}_o$ leads to the expected total profit net of investment \beq \mathcal{J}_{0,y}(\nu)=\mathbb{E}\bigg\{\int_0^{T} e^{-\int_0^t \mu_F(s) ds}\,R(C^{y,\nu}(t))dt - \int_{[0,T)} e^{-\int_0^t \mu_F(s)ds} d\nu(t) \bigg\} \eeq where